Sorry, you need to enable JavaScript to visit this website.

 CalFresh Food Assistance

 CalFresh puts food-buying power into the hands of working-class households.
 With CalFresh, you can buy healthy food to meet your household’s needs.
-Click on the links below to learn about eligibility, how you can apply and about our Restaurant Meals Program.
+Click on the links below to learn about eligibility, how you can apply, and about the Restaurant Meals Program.

 Image